YeweiX/OHARP_epi_model/README.md

 ## Data Availability

-* **Surveillance data:** Aggregate hospital incidence data used for calibration is embedded directly in `scripts/01_calibration.R` for reproducibility.
+* **Surveillance data:** Aggregate hospital incidence data used for calibration are embedded directly in `scripts/01_calibration.R` for reproducibility.
 No individual patient-level data is included.
 * **Demographics:** Birth, death, and migration parameters come from publicly available national statistics (see manuscript for details).

 ## Contact